gowtham-star/Data_Transfer/README.md

 ## Introduction

-This project involves in connecting a flutter app and a rasperberry pi device.
-The flutter app has three major feature
+This project involves in transferring real time data such as temperature from rasperberrypi to flutter application.
+This application has three major features.
 1. The app collects real time data and stores in a local sqlite database
 2. The app allows you to download this real time data in a csv format in local stoarage
 3. The app provides you with visualization of the data using line charts